intercom/intercom-ruby/README.md

 Note that models generated from webhook notifications might differ slightly from models directly acquired via the API.
 If this presents a problem, calling `payload.load` will load the model from the API using the `id` field.

 ### Errors
 You do not need to deal with the HTTP response from an API call directly.
 If there is an unsuccessful response then an error that is a subclass of Intercom:Error will be raised.
-If desired, you can get at the http_code of an Intercom::Error via it's `http_code` method.
+If desired, you can get at the http_code of an Intercom::Error via its `http_code` method.

 The list of different error subclasses are listed below.
 As they all inherit off Intercom::Error you can choose to rescue Intercom::Error or else rescue the more specific error subclass.